Applications Now Closed for 2022

 The HR Talent team will also be on hand throughout your apprenticeship; meeting with your Talent coach to check you’re on target and provide any necessary support.
 In your second placement, the Talent team will hold quarterly development chats with programme participants to ensure you’re being exposed to opportunities which will allow you to develop your commercial skills and continue to build your professional capability.
-Once you have completed your apprenticeship, we will be responsible for confirming your permanent appointment and helping you to think about your career development and any future goals.
+Once you have completed your apprenticeship, you will have the opportunity to convert to a permanent position, and the Talent team will help you think about your career development and future goals.

 Working for DfT

 Find out more about why the Department for Transport (DfT) is a great place to start your apprenticeship.

 Our commitment to inclusion